chakri1408/GitHub-Demo/README.md

 # GitHub-Demo
-This is a demo of Git and GitHub
+This is a demo of Git and GitHub...